qchediak/starting_approx/README.md

 - `pendulum_PRK`: Solves the plane pendulum as a DAE using PRK methods implemented in the standard way.
 Uses trivial starting approximations.

 - `pendulum_PRK_SA`: Uses good starting approximations to solve the plane pendulum as a DAE over two steps using PRK methods implemented in the standard way.
 Also plots the errors of the starting approximations vs. stepsize.

+- `pendulum_projected_lobattoIIIC`: Solves the plane pendulum using the projected Lobatto IIIC method with trivial starting approximations.

+- `pendulum_projected_lobattoIIIC_SA`: Solves the plane pendulum using the projected Lobatto IIIC method with good starting approximations.